jtwleung/Final-Project-ER-Wait-Times/README.md

 ## About the Dataset

-The ER Wait Times dataset for this project is owned by the Canadian Broadcasting Corporation (CBC).
+The ER Wait Times dataset for this project is property of the Canadian Broadcasting Corporation (CBC).
 * Primary source is Alberta Health Services, from their <a href="https://www.albertahealthservices.ca/waittimes/Page14230.aspx">Estimated Emergency Department Wait Times</a> website, which the CBC has aggregated and visualized in these news articles:
     * <a href="https://www.cbc.ca/news/canada/calgary/calgary-er-wait-time-tracker-cbc-1.6701714">CBC News Online: How are wait times at your local hospital?
 Track Calgary and area emergency rooms here</a>
     * <a href="https://www.cbc.ca/news/canada/edmonton/edmonton-er-wait-time-tracker-cbc-1.6708480">CBC News Online: How are wait times at your local hospital?
 Track Edmonton and area emergency rooms here</a>